Transversality Methods for Homotopy Groups of Stable Loci in Affine GIT Quotients: Applications

 \subsection{Directed Gaussian Graphical Models and MLE}

-The work of Améndola et al. \cite{AmendolaKohnReichenbachSeigal2021} provides a novel connection between Maximum Likelihood Estimation (MLE) in statistics and the principles of Geometric Invariant Theory (GIT).
+We prove the following result in this example. \begin{lemma} The moduli space of stable samples $\mathcal{M}^{st} = V^{st}/\mathrm{G}$ admits non-trivial families of stabilisations that are non-contractible, i.e. topologically distinct. \end{lemma} The work of Améndola et al. \cite{AmendolaKohnReichenbachSeigal2021} provides a novel connection between Maximum Likelihood Estimation (MLE) in statistics and the principles of Geometric Invariant Theory (GIT).
 Their idea is to translate statistical properties, such as the existence and uniqueness of the MLE, into the language of GIT stability by using the Kempf-Ness functional.
 They apply this to Gaussian group models, where maximising the log-likelihood is shown to be equivalent to a norm minimisation problem over a group orbit \cite[Proposition 3.4, Proposition 3.13]{AmendolaKohnReichenbachSeigal2021}.
 This relates the boundedness of the likelihood to semistability, the existence of an MLE to polystability, and the uniqueness of the MLE to stability \cite[Theorem 3.10, Theorem 3.15]{AmendolaKohnReichenbachSeigal2021}.

 Building upon this framework, Derksen and Makam \cite{DerksenMakam2021} employed the machinery of quiver representations to solve the MLE threshold problem for matrix normal models, which is a key example of a Gaussian group model.
 They provided exact formulae for the number of samples required to ensure an MLE exists and is unique \cite[Theorem 1.2, Theorem 1.3]{DerksenMakam2021}, and thus proving a conjecture of Drton, Kuriki, and Hoff \cite[Corollary 1.4]{DerksenMakam2021}.
+Related work of Makam, Reichenbach, and Seigal \cite{makam2022symmetriesdirectedgaussiangraphical} studies Gaussian graphical models on directed acyclic graphs with symmetry constraints, namely RDAG (restricted directed acyclic graph) models, and characterises existence and uniqueness of the MLE via linear independence conditions.
 The following example applies this GIT perspective to a specific Directed Acyclic Graph (DAG) model, demonstrating the topological properties of the GIT-stable space of data samples for which a unique MLE exists.

 We consider a directed Gaussian graphical model on a star-shaped Directed Acyclic Graph (DAG), which is a connected DAG that has a unique child vertex, which is a vertex that has a parent, meaning there is an edge pointing to it from another vertex.
 This graph has $k$ parent vertices $\{1,...,k \}$ and a single child vertex $k+1$, representing a linear regression problem \cite{bérczi2023completecollineationsmaximumlikelihood}.